mwrnd/notes/XDMA_Communication/README.md

 ![Address Editor Assign All](img/Address_Editor_Assign_All.png)

-You can edit the AXI Block addresses as required.
+Edit the AXI Block addresses as required.
 The *Range* is the size that Vivado will implement for each block.
 If the value is too large for your target FPGA then Implementation will fail.
 Even though each Network can have overlapping addresses, avoid this as it can lead to confusion.

 ![AXI Addresses](img/Address_Editor.png)